Meet the Staff

 Ingham County Animal Control consists of 19 staff members tasked to enforce state and county animal laws and to help and protect both animals and its citizens.

-Meet our Animal Control Deputies.
+There are six full time Animal Control Officer positions.
 Each officer is sworn to enforce the laws pertaining to animals in the State of Michigan and the Ingham County Animal Control Ordinance.
 Officers are assigned to one of three different shifts.

 Officers investigate animal welfare complaints, vicious dog calls, bite reports and they patrol over 500 square miles of the county for complaints of dogs at-large; reports of dangerous or vicious dogs and enforcement of the dog licensing law.
 During shelter hours officers respond to emergency calls for injured animals needing medical attention and investigate animal cruelty complaints.